davemendoza/Research_First_Sourcer_Automation/docs/AI_Talent_Engine_Agent_Activation_and_Signal_Flow.md

 It is intentionally written to be understandable by:

-- Talent & Recruiting leaders
+- Talent Acquisition & Recruiting leadership
 - Hiring managers and executive leadership
-- Engineering, ML, and research leadership
+- Engineering, ML, and AI research leadership
 - Investors and operators evaluating defensibility

 **This is not a résumé screener.**
+**It is not a keyword-matching system.**
-**It is a governed, evidence-based research system.**
+**It is a governed, evidence-based research engine.**

 ---

 ## Core Architecture (Three-Layer Model)

-The AI Talent Engine operates as a **three-layer system**:
+The AI Talent Engine operates as a **three-layer system**, with governance spanning all layers:

-1. **Seed Hub Intelligence** — defines *where* to look and *what evidence matters*
+1. **Seed Hub Intelligence** — directs *where* to look and *what evidence counts*
-2. **Python Automation Layer** — determines *what is real and verifiable*
+2. **Python Automation Layer** — verifies *what is real and technically demonstrable*
-3. **Customized GPT Evaluation Layer** — interprets validated evidence *per role*
+3. **Customized GPT Evaluation Layer** — interprets validated evidence *by role and tier*

-Governance spans all layers and has veto authority.
+Governance has veto authority across all layers.

 ---